Auschwitz survivors mark anniversary online amid pandemic

 Rose Schindler, a 91-year-old survivor of Auschwitz who was originally from Czechoslovakia but now lives in San Diego, California, has been speaking to school groups about her experience for 50 years.
 Her story, and that of her late husband, Max, also a survivor, is also told in a book, “Two Who Survived: Keeping Hope Alive While Surviving the Holocaust.”

-After Schindler was transported to Auschwitz in 1944, she selected more than once for immediate death in the gas chambers.
+After Schindler was transported to Auschwitz in 1944, she was selected more than once for immediate death in the gas chambers.
 She survived by escaping each time and joining work details.

-The horrors she experienced of Auschwitz — the mass murder of her parents and four siblings, the hunger, being shaven, lice infestations — are difficult to convey, but she keeps speaking to groups, over past months only by Zoom.
+The horrors she experienced of Auschwitz — the mass murder of her parents and four of her seven siblings, the hunger, being shaven, lice infestations — are difficult to convey, but she keeps speaking to groups, over past months only by Zoom.

 “We have to tell our stories so it doesn’t happen again,” Schindler told The Associated Press on Monday in a Zoom call from her home.
 “It is unbelievable what we went through, and the whole world was silent as this was going on.”